• Features

 1. Go to WP Ghost > Tweaks > Redirects > Do Login & Logout Redirects.

-2. Choose either the Default settings for all users or User Role settings for specific roles.
+2. Choose Default settings for all users, or switch to User Role settings for role-specific redirects.

-3. Input the desired URLs for login and logout redirections.
+3. Enter the desired URLs for login and logout destinations.

 Redirect Logged Users to Dashboard